hashicorp/terraform-provider-aws/website/docs/d/prefix_list.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `id` - The ID of the selected prefix list.
+* `arn` - The ARN of the selected prefix list.
 * `name` - The name of the selected prefix list.
 * `cidr_blocks` - The list of CIDR blocks for the AWS service associated with the prefix list.
+* `owner_id` - The Account ID of the owner of a customer-managed prefix list, or `AWS` otherwise.
+* `address_family` - The address family of the prefix list.
+Valid values are `IPv4` and `IPv6`.
+* `max_entries` - When then prefix list is managed, the maximum number of entries it supports, or null otherwise.
+* `tags` - A map of tags assigned to the resource.